jhaslowh/UFO_Attack/docs/NPC Details.md

 ####Cow
 Health: 30
 Can be abducted: Yes
-A week animal that will walk to the player out of curiosity, but will run from the player when attacked.
+A weak animal that will walk to the player out of curiosity, but will run from the player when attacked.

 ####Soldier
 Health: 100